Skip to main content

 First, a web build must be created before it can be deployed.
 Either click the Start build icon from the Commits tab or click the New Build button in the top right from the Build > Builds tab.

 On the next screen, Create New Build, select the Web target platform and the Latest build stack.
-Under Destinations, toggle Live Update then choose the "Master" channel.
+Under Destinations, toggle Live Update then choose the "Main" channel.

 Running Web Build